JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 #### Specifying Default Domain

-To enable users to enter the system using the login form without specifying the domain as a part of the user name, do the following:
+To enable users to enter the system using the login form without specifying the domain as a part of the username, do the following:
 1. Go to the __Administration | Authentication__ page.
 2. Click the __edit__ link in the table next to the __Microsoft Windows domain__ authentication description.
 3. Set the name in the __Default domain:__ field.